Who doesn’t love Weird Al? I know I do: the first record I ever independently bought was In 3-D in 1988 from a flea market when I was 6.

 UHF belongs to that rarefied realm of comedy: although it failed at the box office, its audience found the film upon its VHS release, especially kids (like me), whose parents rented this movie for them one boring weekend and found the movie a revelation—particularly since one of their heroes, “Weird Al”, was the star.

 All I can do at this point is try and raise more awareness for the only film he’s ever written and starred in.
-It’s not only completely worth any time investment but provides the viewer with the only thing a comedy can hope to deliver: providing its audience with a really fun couple of hours for its efforts.
+It’s not only completely worth any time investment but provides the viewer with the only thing comedy hopes to deliver: providing its audience with joy and fun.
+Based on empirical evidence, Weird Al rarely disappoints.